-The device defaults to the Persistent Sector Protection mode.
-However, to prevents a program or virus from later setting the Password Mode Locking Bit, which would cause an unexpected shift from the default Persistent Sector Protection Mode into the Password Protection Mode, it is recommended that either of two one-time programmable non-volatile bits that permanently define which sector protection method be set before the device is first programmed.
-The Persistent Sector Protection Mode Locking Bit permanently sets the device to the Persistent Sector Protection mode.
-The Password Mode Locking Bit permanently sets the device to the Password Sector Protection mode.
+All parts default to operate in the Persistent Sector Protection mode.
+The customer must then choose if the Persistent or Password Protection method is most desirable.
+There are two one-time programmable non-volatile bits that define which sector protection method will be used.
+If the Persistent Sector Protection method is desired, programming the Persistent Sector Protection Mode Locking Bit permanently sets the device to the Persistent Sector Protection mode.
+If the Password Sector Protection method is desired, programming the Password Mode Locking Bit permanently sets the device to the Password Sector Protection mode.
 It is not possible to switch between the two protection modes once a locking bit has been set.
+One of the two modes must be selected when the device is first programmed.
+This prevents a program or virus from later setting the Password Mode Locking Bit, which would cause an unexpected shift from the default Persistent Sector Protection Mode into the Password Protection Mode.